GOSUB-C64/CI-Project-MS3/README.md

 Unused (but: to be added at a later date)

-+ Registration
-+ Log in
-+ Log out
 + Searching ability

 Of the pages that have been implemented, changes from the original design (wireframes) are as follows...

++ **home.html**
-+ homepage shows one row of 4 cards instead of the initial 2 rows of 3 cards due to wanting to get more information displayed to the user about the recipe.
+    + shows one row of 4 cards instead of the initial 2 rows of 3 cards due to wanting to get more information displayed to the user about the recipe.
++ **display_breads.html**
-+ display_breads.html - lists all breads in database.
+     - lists all breads in database.
 This page needed to have more breathing space for the content compared to what was originally thought as some 'methods/instructions' are quite long in the recipe.
++ **display_recipe.html**
-+ display_recipe.html - which details the ingredients and method on how to make the selected bread yourself accompanied by an image of the bread.
+     - which details the ingredients and method on how to make the selected bread yourself accompanied by an image of the bread.
++ **add_recipe.html**
-+ add_recipe - final version remained close to concept with only a few extra fields needed for clarity -e.g. a cooking temperature.
+    - final version remained close to concept with only a few extra fields needed for clarity -e.g. a cooking temperature.
++ **edit_recipe.html**
-+ edit_recipe - here you can edit the bread recipe you've just clicked on to change any details you like.
+     - here you can edit the bread recipe you've just clicked on to change any details you like.
 This page is quite similar to the edit_recipe page so most of the design was already done and reused.
++ **login.html**
+    - A page used to Log the user in to the site - A session cookie is created here.
++ **logout.html**
+    - A page to safely log the user out. session cookie deleted
++ **profile.html**
+    - This page will ONLY list those recipes created by the user in session.
+The user also has the ability to edit or delete their own additions to the database.

+## *all html pages inherit from the base.html*

-All functionality of C.R.U.D. has been put in place.
+***All functionality of C.R.U.D. has been put in place***

 <div id="feats"></div>
+<div><a href="#top">(TOP)</a></div>

 # Features

 ## present features

++ #1 Users can Register for a simple account.

++ #2 Users can Login to their account profile.

++ #3 Users can Logout of their profile.

++ #4 Users can see their own content via their profile.

-+ #1 Users can view all recipes in alphabetical order in an accordian style page control.
++ #5 Users can view all recipes in alphabetical order in an accordian style page control.

-+ #2 Users can add their own bread recipes to the collection and then view them.
++ #6 Users can add their own bread recipes to the collection and then view them.

++ #7 Users can edit ONLY their own recipes via their profile page.

++ #8 Users can delete ONLY their own recipes via their profile page.

-+ #3 Users can view the first 4 recipes stored in the collection that have a field of 'is_featured' set to true.
++ #9 Users can view the first 4 recipes stored in the collection that have a field of 'is_featured' set to true.

-+ #4 The input for the 'country of origin' section has been controlled by a selector.
++ #10 The input for the 'country of origin' section has been controlled by a selector to avoid any typos.

 ## future features